Decoding the 5 out of 6 Percentage: A full breakdown

 Q1: How can I calculate percentages quickly without a calculator?

 A1: For simple percentages, you can use mental math techniques.
-Here's one way to look at it: 50% is half, 25% is a quarter, and 10% is one-tenth.
+As an example, 50% is half, 25% is a quarter, and 10% is one-tenth.
 You can break down the calculation into smaller, easier-to-manage portions.

 Q2: What if I have a different ratio, like 3 out of 5?